richard-rance/platform-docs/3.-design/working-with-models.md

 ![Screen Shot 2021-09-29 at 4.20.41 PM.png](https://stoplight.io/api/v1/projects/cHJqOjI/images/eYXnlLcQTsw)

-> **Tip:** Learn more about modeling your schemas, you can visit the official OpenAPI documentation here: [https://swagger.io/docs/specification/data-models/](https://swagger.io/docs/specification/data-models/)
+> **Tip:** Learn more about modeling your schemas, you can visit the official OpenAPI documentation here: [Open API Docs](https://swagger.io/docs/specification/data-models/)

 Defining a model can be hard work, but on Stoplight Studio you can easily do that in two different ways: